 While for many Christmas brings a tornado of guests, others prefer to keep things small scale.
 If you’re spending Christmas with just one other person we have some ideas for you, from the extra special brunch right through to pudding.

-Go seasonal with a fried potato hash and winter greens, or splash out on some smoked salmon.
+With all the day’s festivities looming, Christmas morning requires something special yet speedy.
+Go seasonal with a fried potato hash and winter greens, or keep it light with healthy avocado, tomato & black bean eggs.
+If you have more of a sweet tooth, whip up some cinnamon crêpes or go all-out indulgent with chocolate & banana French toast.
 Pop open a bottle of fizz and toast the day ahead with a brunch cocktail for two.

 The petite nature of game birds means they’re ideal for feeding two people.
-Roast up a whole phesant or guinea fowl, or if you still want the rich flavour of game without buying a whole bird, try luxurious venison.
-A whole duck is great for two and will give you generous portions or dispense with leftovers and carving, with duck legs in a festive port jus.
+Roast up a whole pheasant or guinea fowl, or if you still want the rich flavour of game without buying a whole bird, try luxurious venison.
+A whole duck is great for two and will give you generous portions, or dispense with leftovers and carving with duck legs in a festive port jus.

 Roast guinea fowl with chestnut, sage & lemon stuffing